-It has a tried and tested design which you would hardly find in any other cardstock printer in the same price range.
+It has a tried and tested design which you would hardly find in any printer offering cardstock printing in the same price range.

-It is a clean looking printer which features various textures that meet the eye.
+It is a clean looking printer that features various textures that meet the eye.

-The black colored translucent covering on top, the black body construction with the silver buttons and accents make it look a bit too mainstream but it is not a thing to dislike if it gets the work done, right?
+The black-colored translucent covering on top, the black body construction with the silver buttons and accents makes it look a bit too mainstream, but it is not a thing to dislike if it gets the work done, right?

 While the HP Deskjet 9800 Wide Format Color Printer’s features are nothing to brag about, the numbers do impress!

-It is a fabulous printer for card making, postures, brochures and newsletter printing.
-More importantly, the biggest feature would be using customised sizes and hassle free printing without paper jams.
+It is a fabulous printer for card making, postures, brochures, and newsletter printing.
+More importantly, the biggest feature would be using customized sizes and hassle-free printing, which enables printing onto card without paper jams.

 Here is what you need to know about it: